Esedicol/Algorithms-assignment01/README.md

 # Algorithms-assignment01

-when program is run you will have two options, 1) brute auto complete and 2) Quick Auto complete.
-Just pick which one you desire to choose. in the brute selection you will have another choice inside it which allow you  get the weight of a prefix, the best match of a prefix and allows you select the number or results to print out of the best match of a certain prefix.
+This program contains two options:
+1) brute auto complete
+2) Quick Auto complete.

+If 1)Brute selection is selected it will give more options.
+1)get the weight of a prefix,
+2)the best match of a prefix
+3)print out of the best match of a certain prefix.